mollie/api-documentation/source/reference/v2/balances-api/overview.rst

 The Balances API has some overlap with the :doc:`Settlements API </reference/v2/settlements-api/overview>`, since the Settlements API allows you to retrieve the fixed list of balance movements that were included in each settlement.
 Both APIs can be used for accounting and reconciliation purposes, however the Balances API will give you the most complete overview where you don't have to wait for the execution of the actual Settlement.

-For more information please refer to
+For more information, refer to
 `knowledge base <https://help.mollie.com/hc/en-us/sections/360004882219-Accounting>`_.

 .. note:: Due to technical limitations, data from before 1 July 2022 is not available via this API.